mermaid-js/mermaid/docs/README.md

 npm publish
 ```

-Command above generates files into the `dist` folder and publishes them to npmjs.org.
+The above command generates files into the `dist` folder and publishes them to npmjs.org.

 ## Credits

 Many thanks to the [d3](http://d3js.org/) and [dagre-d3](https://github.com/cpettitt/dagre-d3) projects for providing the graphical layout and drawing libraries!

 Thanks also to the [js-sequence-diagram](http://bramp.github.io/js-sequence-diagrams) project for usage of the grammar for the sequence diagrams.
-Thanks to Jessica Peter for inspiration and starting point for gantt rendering.
+Thanks to Jessica Peter for the inspiration and for the starting point of gantt rendering.

 _Mermaid was created by Knut Sveidqvist for easier documentation._